Roy Hofheinz: Houston sports and entertainment

 HSA also was responsible for the development of the Astrodome, initially known as the Harris County Domed Stadium, the first large covered baseball and football facility in the world; the earliest discussions of a domed stadium in Houston were held at Hofheinz's house.
 Hofheinz later recounted the genesis for the Astrodome came from a 1962 visit to Rome with his wife Dene: "Mama and I were standing there looking at the Colosseum.
 It was a large, round facility and most of the stadiums in the United States had been built to conform to the shape of the playing fields.
 Rectangular.
 I studied the history of the Colosseum and I found out that on hot days they used to have the slaves pull a cover over the top made out of papyrus or whatever they used in those days.
 I guess they didn't want to spoil the lions' appetite with too much heat.
 And I found out, too, that the emperor and the bigwigs all sat at the top of the stadium.
 Standing there, thinking back on those days, I figured that a round facility with a cover was what we needed in the United States and that Houston would be the perfect spot for it."

 Together, Hofheinz and Smith acquired 497 acre in the South Loop region of Houston, which was then a swamp, from the owners of the Shamrock Hilton Hotel and resold 254 acre to Harris County for the site of the Astrodome; to finance its construction, the county issued $31 million in two separate bond votes.
 HSA leased the Astrodome from the county (at $750,000 per year) and the Colt .45s were renamed the Houston Astros in 1965 when they moved into their new domed stadium.
 Hofheinz and Smith held 98% of the shares in HSA, with Smith owning the controlling interest of 88%.
 According to Hofheinz, Smith grew tired of Hofheinz's unilateral decisions affecting the construction of the stadium and demanded that he be bought out for $7.5 million on short notice; Hofheinz surprised Smith by raising the money in a week, buying out Smith in August 1965, which put him in control of HSA.
 As a concession, Hofheinz allowed Smith to retain a 10% interest.
+Broadcaster Gene Elston described Hofheinz as “a great entrepreneur.
+But he would take up projects and then drop them and move on to other things.
+And he didn't respect Smith.”

 The Astrodome initially used clear plexiglass panes to cover the roof and admit light for the special "Tifway 419" Bermuda grass, but several games were lost when fielders would lose sight of the ball from the glare, and the panels were painted white.
 Later, after the "Dome" was built, he worked with engineers at Monsanto Corporation to develop Astroturf, an imitation grass now widely used where natural grass does not flourish.